public-transport/vbb-hafas/README.md

 .catch(console.error)
 ```

-The output will be a [`journey` object in the *Friendly Public Transport Format* `1.0.1` format](https://github.com/public-transport/friendly-public-transport-format/tree/1.0.1/spec#journey):
+The output will be an array of [`journey` objects in the *Friendly Public Transport Format* `1.0.1` format](https://github.com/public-transport/friendly-public-transport-format/tree/1.0.1/spec#journey):

 ```javascript
 [ {